Matjaz12/Early-Sepis-Diagnosis/README.md

 ## Strucuture

 ### Data
-Data folder contains the processed data used through out the project.
-Data is imputed and containes all features, it is split into train, test, validation dataframes.
+Data folder contains the processed data used through out the project<br>Data is imputed and containes all features.
+Data is split into train, test, validation dataframes.

 ### Models
 Models folder contains most of the models that were developed, models that are trained quickly are left out.